GridTools/gt4py/docs/functional/QuickstartGuide.md

 b = np_as_located_field(CellDim, KDim)(np.full(shape=grid_shape, fill_value=b_value, dtype=np.float32))
 ```

+#### Field operators

-To define operations involving one or more fields, GT4Py allows us to declare *field operators*.
-Field operators are pure functions (i.e. functions without side effects) that take immutable `Field`s as arguments and output another `Field` as a result.
-Field operators must be declared with the `@field_operator` decorator, and are allowed to use a certain subset of the Python syntax.
+In GT4Py, *field operators* are pure functions (i.e. functions without side effects) that take immutable `Field`s as arguments and output another `Field` as a result.
+Field operators are used to implement mathematical operations on fields.
+They must be declared with the `@field_operator` decorator, and are allowed to use a certain subset of the Python syntax.

+The field operator below takes two fields as arguments, and returns the elementwise sum of the fields.

 ```{code-cell} ipython3
 @field_operator